-The Farmer Andy Project
+The Farmer Andrea & Andy Project

 - Develop materials and/or locating sources for materials (pamphlets, flyers and handouts) on the advantages of eating fresh fruits and vegetables

 - Develop a “Pledge” card that kids could sign that asks them to eat five fruits and vegetables a day

-- Work with a costumed character manufacture for the purchase and development of a “Andy the Farmer” character to encourage children to eat fresh fruits and vegetables and develop a market program surrounding said character
+- Work with a costumed character manufacture for the purchase and development of a “Andrea and Andy the Farmer” characters to encourage children to eat fresh fruits and vegetables and develop a market program surrounding said character

 - Develop a program for several levels for children (pre-K, K-3 and 4 and up) on nutrition/sustainability/food education curriculum for our future Truck Farm program following the guidelines as set forth at www.TruckFarm.org